precia-verma/Group-Projects/_posts/Foundation/C-github_pages/2025-09-16-front-page-for-car-blog.md

 ---

 Now--your customer has created a list of items to pickup.
 You will obtain these items and then add them into your terminal:
-1. 1 Homebrew 🍺 (MacOS car)
+1. One Homebrew 🍺 (MacOS car)
 2. Shiny Ruby Gems 💎♦️
-3. 1 Python Snake 🐍
+3. One Python Snake 🐍

 Once you've added all of these into your terminal--it will immediately be delivered to your customer.
 Good luck!